Common Law Property Lawyer in Calgary

 Seeking Resolution On Asset Division

-When a court is asked to assess a common-law spouse's right to assets, a judge will first need to be convinced there was a contribution that directly or indirectly enriched the other partner and whether parties' acquisition of property constituted a joint family venture.
+When a court is asked to assess a Joint Family Venture claim, a judge will first need to be convinced there was a contribution that directly or indirectly enriched the other partner and whether the parties' acquisition of property constituted a joint family venture.
 Factors taken into account include mutual effort, economic integration, actual intent and priority of the family.

-In many cases, disputes about common-law property division do not go before a judge.
-Former spouses will come to agreement about entitlement to a portion of assets.
+In many cases, disputes about common law property division do not go before a judge.
+Common law couples will come to an agreement about entitlement to a portion of assets.
 At Kirk Montoute Dawson LLP, we are experienced family law negotiators.
-We are also knowledgeable about the distinct legal rights and obligations of former common-law spouses, and we can advise on what is a fair agreement in the circumstances.
+We are also knowledgeable about the distinct legal rights and obligations of former common law spouses and the laws pertaining to common law separation and dividing property, and we can advise on what is a fair settlement in particular circumstances.

 Tell Us Your Story